Pr\"ufer algebraic spaces: Pro-open immersions

+Here are two classical examples of a reduced zero-dimensional compact scheme $X$ with a non-discrete point $x\in X$.

+(i) Consider an infinite product of fields $A=\prod_{i\in I} k_i$.
+Then $X=\Spec(A)$ is a compact topological space naturally homeomorphic to the Stone-\v{C}ech compactification $\hatI$ of the discrete set $I$.
+Clearly, $X$ contains many non-discrete points: these are precisely the points of $\hatI\setminus I$, i.e. the non-principal ultrafilters on $I$.

+\begin{rem} The first author learned this example from B. Conrad in a slightly different context: $i\:x\into X$ is an essentially \'etale morphism of finite type which is not \'etale.
+We also remark that $i$ is flat and of finite type but not of finite presentation, and note for the sake of comparison that if $X$ is an arbitrary integral scheme then any flat morphism $Y\to X$ of finite type is also of finite presentation by \cite[Corollary~3.4.7]{RG}. \end{rem}

-(ii) Another example, that goes back to J.-P. Olivier \cite{O}, was suggested to us by Rydh.
-It is known that there exists an affine bijective monomorphism $X=\Spec(A)\to\Spec(\bfZ)$ such that $X$ is universally flat (i.e. any $A$-module is flat), and the topology on $X$ is the constructible topology of $\Spec(\bfZ)$.
+(ii) This example goes back to J.-P. Olivier \cite{O} and was suggested to us by D. Rydh.
+It is known that there exists an affine bijective monomorphism $X=\Spec(B)\to\Spec(\bfZ)$ such that $X$ is universally flat (i.e., any $B$-module is flat), and the topology on $X$ is the constructible topology of $\Spec(\bfZ)$.
 In particular, $X$ is a zero dimensional qcqs scheme with a non-discrete point $\Spec(\bfQ)$ and discrete points $\Spec(\bfF_p)$.
-Moreover, $A$ can be described explicitly as follows: $A=\bfZ[T_2,T_3,T_5,\dotsc]/I$, where $I$ is the ideal generated by $(pT_p-1)p$ and $(pT_p-1)T_p$ for all prime $p\in\bfZ$.
-Set $U=Y:=\Spec(\bfQ)$.
-Then $U\to X$ is a pro-open immersion, $Y\to X$ is of finite type, but not an open immersion. \end{exam}
+Note also that $B$ can be described explicitly as $B=\bfZ[T_2,T_3,T_5,\dotsc]/I$, where $I$ is the ideal generated by $(pT_p-1)p$ and $(pT_p-1)T_p$ for all primes $p\in\bfZ$.

-A standard way to strengthen the assumptions on $U,Y$, and $X$ is to require that $f{\colon}Y\to X$ is of finite presentation.
-This indeed makes the claim correct, but we will have to work with more general morphisms of finite type.
-Fortunately, there is another assumption that eliminates bad examples as above and corrects the claim.